-Trust is the currency of social relationships.
+Trust is the foundation of strong relationships.
+Without trust, any relationship is weak.
 Trust is the willingness to rely on the actions of another person.
 In a relationship of trust, the trustor is willing to release control over the actions of the trustee.

 Trust is an economic lubricant, reducing transaction costs.
 Greater levels of trust in a society accelerate business activity, increase employment and increase prosperity.

 Trust is a powerful force in human activity.

 Charles Green describes the 4 ingredients of Trust in the Trust Equation:

 - R = Perception of Reliability